imagej/imagej.github.io/_pages/Scripting_TrackMate.md

 Calling TrackMate with multi-channel analyzer
 ---------------------------------------------

 TrackMate allows for the addition of jar files that contain extra TrackMate modules.
-The [multi-channel spot mean intensity analyzer](TrackMate#Downloadable_jars ) is such a module.
+The [multi-channel spot mean intensity analyzer](TrackMate#Downloadable_jars) is such a module.

 As any other module it can be used in a script, provided the jar file is in the plugins or jars folder of Fiji:

-{% include github-embed org='fiji ' repo='TrackMate ' source='../../../scripts/CallTrackMateMultiChannel.py ' %}
+{% include github-embed org='fiji' repo='TrackMate' source='../../../scripts/CallTrackMateMultiChannel.py' %}

 Making TrackMate macro recordable with a 64-line script
 -------------------------------------------------------